SagarXCode/number-guessing-game/README.md

 # 🎯 Number Guess Game

 A simple and interactive number guessing game written in Python.
-The program generates a random number and challenges the user to guess it with helpful feedback after each attempt.
+The game selects a random number between 1 and 100, and the player must guess it within a limited number of tries based on the chosen difficulty.

 # 📌 Features